Optimizing LLVM IR

 .map_err(|e| format!("Failed to create JIT: {}", e.to_string()))?;

-// Call the __main wrapper function
+// Call the __main wrapper that holds the top-level statements.

 unsafe {